lucacorbucci/lucacorbucci.github.io/content/about-me.md

 - Pisa.dev

-  - I'm the co-founder and organizer of [Pisa.dev](https://www.pisa.dev) a community based in Pisa that organizes meetups for developers and computer scientists.
+  - I'm the co-founder and organizer of [Pisa.dev](https://www.pisa.dev) a community based in Pisa that organizes meetups for developers and computer scientists. -->

+🎙 I have always been attracted to communities.
+Between 2013 and 2015, I worked as an editor for Biteyourapple.net, writing more than 1,000 posts, recording videos and participating in the Bitecast podcast.
+I am the [PointerPodcast](https://pointerpodcast.it/) co-founder.
+PointerPodcast is a podcast about technology and innovation.
+We have published more than 170 episodes since its creation in 2019.
+In most of them, we interview software engineers and researchers from academia and industry.
+Lately, I have founded two communities.
+The first is Superhero Valley, a community that tries to fill the gap between university and industry.
+It does this by providing awareness of the opportunities offered by big tech companies to students.
+The second is Pisa.dev a local community that organizes meetups for developers and computer scientists in Pisa 🇮🇹.

+🍦 In my free time I enjoy acting as a critique about books and TV shows.
+I also try to prepare myself for marathons sooner or later.
+If you are interested in all these things, [I created a page to share all these details](/picks/).

-## Volunteering
+### Volunteering

 - GDG Pisa Devfest 2024: I was one of the helpers of GDG Pisa Devfest 2024.